okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-guide/protocol-level-requirements/index.md

 For an OIN app, the Authorization Code flow looks like the following:

-* Your end user (also known as the Resource Owner) opens their web browser (the User Agent) so that they can access and work with your application (the Client).
+* Your end user (also known as the Resource Owner) opens their web browser (the User Agent) to access and work with your application (the Client).
 The Client requires information from various back-end infrastructure elements (the Resource Server), usually an API or service.
-By clicking on a sign-in link or an icon on their Okta dashboard, the end user grants authorization to your application and initiates the Authorization Code flow.
+By clicking a sign-in link or an icon on their Okta dashboard, the end user grants authorization to your application and initiates the Authorization Code flow.
 * Your Client prepares an authentication request to authenticate the end user (or determine if the end user is authenticated already).
 This request is composed of specific required parameters and is sent to the Okta `/authorize` endpoint:
   * `client_id` &mdash; this value is the Okta client ID created for you when you made your Okta app integration and is available in your Okta app integration settings
   * `nonce` &mdash; a value returned in the ID token to mitigate against replay attacks
   * `redirect_uri` &mdash; the location where the response is sent.
 This value, which must start with `https://`, is set in your Okta app integrations settings
   * `response_type=code` &mdash; this informs Okta (as the authorization server) that you want to get back an access token and an ID token in exchange for the authorization code
-  * `scope` &mdash; must contain `openid` to indicate that this is an OIDC request and you want to get back an ID token.
+  * `scope` &mdash; must contain `openid` to indicate that this is an OIDC request and that you want to get back an ID token.
 You can add optional scopes to your request to limit the user information returned
   * `state` &mdash; a value returned in the token.
 The client application can use it to remember the state of its interaction with the end user at the time of the authentication call
-* Your application sends a redirect response to the browser containing the composed authentication request.
-The browser interprets the redirect and sends the authentication request to the `/authorize` endpoint on the Okta authorization server over secure HTTPS.
+* Your application sends a redirect response to the browser that contains the composed authentication request.
+The browser interprets the redirect and sends the authentication request to the `/authorize` endpoint on the Okta Authorization Server over secure HTTPS.
-* Okta then sends the browser to an Okta sign-in page which asks the end user to provide authentication and consent to the requested scopes, or confirms that the user is already authenticated.
+* Okta then sends the browser to a sign-in page that either asks the end user to provide authentication and consent to the requested scopes or confirms that Okta has authenticated the user.
 * The end user provides proof of identity (using any of the supported authentication methods) and gives consent for any requested claims defined in your `scopes` parameter.
-These claims are specific pieces of information to be included in the token provided by Okta.
+These claims are specific pieces of information that are included in the token provided by Okta.
-* The browser receives an authorization code response from the Okta authorization server.
+* The browser receives an authorization code response from the Okta Authorization Server.
 If there is an error or the authentication fails for any reason, the browser returns the error to the end user.
-If the authentication is successful, the Okta authorization server issues an authorization code value and includes it in a redirect that sends the browser over to the Client at the Login Redirect URI callback location.
+If the authentication is successful, the Okta Authorization Server issues an authorization code value and includes it in a redirect that sends the browser over to the Client at the **Login Redirect URI** callback location.
 * The Client (your application) then submits a request to the Okta `/token` endpoint using the authorization code value and the Client Secret.
 If both are valid, then Okta returns:
-  * `access_token` &mdash; this token is restricted to give access only to what the end user authorized for your application
+  * `access_token` &mdash; restricted to give access only to what the end user authorized for your application
   * `token_type=Bearer` &mdash; this identifies the authentication method used
   * `expires_in` &mdash; the expiration time for the access token (in seconds)
   * `scope` &mdash; the scopes that are contained in the access token
-  * `id_token` &mdash; the ID token contains the specific info (in JWT format) about the authentication and the end user that is needed by the application
+  * `id_token` &mdash; contains specific info (in JWT format) about the authentication and the end user that is needed by the application
-  * Optional. `refresh_token` &mdash; this token is returned if the `offline_access` scope is granted.
-This token can be exchanged for a new access token if the previous access token has expired
+  * Optional. `refresh_token` &mdash; returned if the `offline_access` scope is granted.
+You can exchange this token for a new access token if the previous access token is expired
 * The access token is then used by your application to retrieve the protected resources and information requested at the Resource Server for the end user.

-The Authorization Code flow depends on Okta and your SaaS back-end systems being able to securely communicate the Client Secret.
+The Authorization Code flow depends on Okta and your SaaS back end systems being able to securely communicate the Client Secret.

-Note that your application needs to verify user identity through a user store.
+> **Note:** Your application needs to verify user identity through a user store.
 Otherwise, your app could be spoofed by fake applications in the Android or Apple app stores, or an end user could view and possibly modify your code.
-For this reason, native and mobile app integrations are not acceptable for OIDC app integrations in the OIN.
-You must set up your application to use an authentication flow so that your client application talks to your SaaS back-end, which then communicates with Okta.
+For this reason, native and mobile app integrations aren't acceptable for OIDC app integrations in the OIN.
+You must set up your application to use an authentication flow so that your client application talks to your SaaS back end, which then communicates with Okta.

 To support the potentially large numbers of Okta orgs accessing it through the OIN, an OIDC integration can't use a custom authorization server, including the `default` server.
 You can only use the [Org Authorization Server](https://developer.okta.com/docs/concepts/auth-servers/#available-authorization-server-types).

-Another general outline of the Authorization Code flow is in our Okta developer guide: [Implement the Authorization Code Flow](/docs/guides/implement-auth-code/overview/)
+Another general outline of the Authorization Code flow is in our Okta developer guide: [Implement the Authorization Code flow](/docs/guides/implement-auth-code/overview/)

 Also, if you have used SAML for SSO in the past, it’s important to realize that the OIDC flow is different.
-The OIDC protocol doesn't just provide an assertion to exchange between Okta and your SaaS back-end but uses a long-term token that can be used for callback into Okta at any point as long as the token is valid.
+The OIDC protocol doesn't just provide an assertion to exchange between Okta and your SaaS back end, but uses a long-term token that you can use for callback into Okta at any point as long as the token is valid.

 ### Authorization Code flow with PKCE

-f you are building a Single Page Application (SPA) for the OIN, then Okta recommends using the Authorization Code flow with a Proof Key for Code Exchange (PKCE) to control the access between your application and a resource server.
-See our [OAuth 2.0 overview](/docs/concepts/oauth-openid/#authorization-code-with-pkce) for more information on the authorization code with PKCE flow, including why to use it.
+If you are building a Single Page Application (SPA) for the OIN, then Okta recommends using the Authorization Code flow with a Proof Key for Code Exchange (PKCE) to control the access between your application and a resource server.
+See our [OAuth 2.0 overview](/docs/concepts/oauth-openid/#authorization-code-with-pkce) for more information on the Authorization Code flow with PKCE, including why to use it.

 Just like with the regular Authorization Code flow, your app starts by redirecting the end user's browser to your [Authorization Server's](/docs/concepts/auth-servers/) `/authorize` endpoint.
 However, in this instance, you also have to pass along a code challenge.

 Your first step is to generate a code verifier and challenge:

-* Code verifier: Random URL-safe string with a minimum length of 43 characters.
+* Code verifier: Random URL-safe string with a minimum length of 43 characters
-* Code challenge: Base64 URL-encoded SHA-256 hash of the code verifier.
+* Code challenge: Base64 URL-encoded SHA-256 hash of the code verifier

 You need to add code in your SPA app to create the code verifier and code challenge.

 The Authorization Code flow with PKCE looks like this for an OIN app:

-* Your end user (also known as the Resource Owner) opens the SPA app in their browser so that they can access and work with your application (the Client).
+* Your end user (also known as the Resource Owner) opens the SPA app in their browser to access and work with your application (the Client).
 The Client requires information from various back-end infrastructure elements (the Resource Server), usually an API or service.
-By clicking on a sign-in link, the end user grants authorization to your application and initiates the Authorization Code flow with PKCE.
+By clicking a sign-in link, the end user grants authorization to your application and initiates the Authorization Code flow with PKCE.
 * Your client application prepares an authentication request to authenticate the end user.
 This request is composed of specific required parameters and is sent to the Okta `/authorize` endpoint with a code challenge:
-  * `client_id` &mdash; this value is the Okta client ID created for you when you made your Okta app integration and is available in your Okta app integration settings
+  * `client_id` &mdash; the Okta client ID created for you when you made your Okta app integration and is available in your Okta app integration settings
   * `redirect_uri` &mdash; the location where the response is sent.
 This value, which must start with `https://`, is set in your Okta app integrations settings
-  * `response_type=code` &mdash; this informs Okta (as the authorization server) that you want to get back an access token and an ID token in exchange for the authorization code
+  * `response_type=code` &mdash; informs Okta (as the authorization server) that you want to get back an access token and an ID token in exchange for the authorization code
   * `state` &mdash; an arbitrary value returned in the token.
 The client application can use it to remember the state of its interaction with the end user at the time of the authentication call
   * `scope` &mdash; must contain `openid` to indicate that you want to get back an ID token from the `/token` endpoint
-  * `code_challenge` &mdash; the PKCE code challenge you previously generated
+  * `code_challenge` &mdash; the PKCE code challenge that you previously generated
-  * `code_challenge_method` &mdash; the hash method used to generate the challenge value; this value is always `S256`
+  * `code_challenge_method` &mdash; the hash method used to generate the challenge value.
+This value is always `S256`.
-* Your application sends a redirect response to the browser containing the composed authentication request.
-The browser interprets the redirect and sends the authentication request to the `/authorize` endpoint on the Okta authorization server over secure HTTPS.
+* Your application sends a redirect response to the browser that contains the composed authentication request.
+The browser interprets the redirect and sends the authentication request to the `/authorize` endpoint on the Okta Authorization Server over secure HTTPS.
-* Okta then sends the browser to an Okta sign-in page which asks the end user to provide authentication and consent to the requested scopes, or confirms that the user is already authenticated.
+* Okta then sends the browser to a sign-in page that either asks the end user to provide authentication and consent to the requested scopes or confirms that Okta has authenticated the user.
 * The end user provides proof of identity (using any of the supported authentication methods) and gives consent for any requested claims defined in your `scopes` parameter.
-The claims are specific pieces of information to be included in the token provided by Okta.
+These claims are specific pieces of information that are included in the token provided by Okta.
-* The browser receives an authorization code response from the Okta authorization server.
+* The browser receives an authorization code response from the Okta Authorization Server.
 If there is an error or the authentication fails for any reason, the browser returns the error to the end user.
-If the authentication is successful, the Okta authorization server issues an authorization code value and includes it in a redirect that sends the browser over to the Client at the **Login Redirect URI** callback location.
+If the authentication is successful, the Okta Authorization Server issues an authorization code value and includes it in a redirect that sends the browser over to the Client at the **Login Redirect URI** callback location.
 * The Client (your application) then submits a request to the Okta `/token` endpoint using:
   * The authorization `code` value
   * The `code_verifier` value
-  * A `grant_type` specifying `authorization_code`
+  * A `grant_type` of `authorization_code`
   * The `client_id` and the `redirect_uri` for your app
 * If both the code and the verifier are valid, then Okta returns:
-  * `access_token` &mdash; this token is restricted to give access only to what the end user authorized for your application
+  * `access_token` &mdash; restricted to give access only to what the end user authorized for your application
-  * `token_type=Bearer` &mdash; this identifies the authentication method used
+  * `token_type=Bearer` &mdash; identifies the authentication method used
   * `expires_in` &mdash; the expiration time for the access token (in seconds)
   * `scope` &mdash; the scopes that are contained in the access token
-  * `id_token` &mdash; the ID token contains the specific info (in JWT format) about the authentication and the end user that is needed by the application
+  * `id_token` &mdash; contains specific info (in JWT format) about the authentication and the end user that is needed by the application
-  * Optional. `refresh_token` &mdash; this token is returned if the `offline_access` scope is granted.
-This token can be exchanged for a new access token if the previous access token has expired
+  * Optional. `refresh_token` &mdash; returned if the `offline_access` scope is granted.
+You can exchange this token for a new access token if the previous access token is expired
 * The access token is then used by your application to retrieve the protected resources and information requested at the Resource Server for the end user.

-Another general outline of the Authorization Code flow with PKCE can be found in our Okta developer guide: [Implement the Authorization Code Flow with PKCE](/docs/guides/implement-auth-code-pkce/overview/).
+Another general outline of the Authorization Code flow with PKCE can be found in our Okta developer guide: [Implement the Authorization Code flow with PKCE](/docs/guides/implement-auth-code-pkce/overview/).

 ### Scopes